Hasan ibn Ali: Caliphate of Hasan

-Conflict with Mu'awiya
+Conflict with Mu'awiya I

-Having been at war with Ali, Mu'awiya did not recognize the caliphate of his successor and prepared for war.
+Having been at war with Ali, Mu'awiya I did not recognise the caliphate of his successor and prepared for war.
 He marched an army of sixty thousand men through al-Jazira to Maskin, about 50 km north of the present-day Baghdad.
-Concurrently, Mu'awiya also corresponded with Hasan, urging him to give up his claim to the caliphate.
+Concurrently, Mu'awiya I also corresponded with Hasan, urging him to give up his claim to the caliphate.
 Jafri suggests that he might have hoped to force Hasan to abdicate or attack the Iraqi forces before they were fortified.
-Mu'awiya might have believed that Hasan would remain a threat even if he was defeated and killed, since another Hashemite could continue the fight.
-If Hasan abdicated in favor of Mu'awiya, he writes, such claims would have no weight.
+Mu'awiya I might have believed that Hasan would remain a threat even if he was defeated and killed, since another Hashemite could continue the fight.
+If Hasan abdicated in favor of Mu'awiya I, he writes, such claims would have no weight.
 The view of Momen is similar.

 Their letters revisit the succession of Muhammad.
-Hasan urged Mu'awiya to pledge allegiance to him with the same arguments advanced by Ali against Abu Bakr after Muhammad's death.
+Hasan urged Mu'awiya I to pledge allegiance to him with the same arguments advanced by Ali against Abu Bakr after Muhammad's death.
 Ali had said that if the Quraysh could successfully claim the leadership because Muhammad belonged to them, then Muhammad's family was the most qualified to lead.
-Mu'awiya replied that Muslims were not unaware of the merits of the ahl al-bayt but had selected Abu Bakr to keep the caliphate within the Quraysh.
-Hassan also wrote that Mu'awiya had no true merit in Islam and was the son of Muhammad's arch-enemy Abu Sufyan.
-Mu'awiya replied that he was better suited for the caliphate because of his age, governing experience, and superior military strength, thus implying that these qualities were more important than religious precedence.
-Jafri comments that Mu'awiya's response made explicit the separation of politics and religion, which later became a tenet of Sunni Islam.
+Mu'awiya I replied that Muslims were not unaware of the merits of the ahl al-bayt but had selected Abu Bakr to keep the caliphate within the Quraysh.
+Hassan also wrote that Mu'awiya I had no true merit in Islam and was the son of Muhammad's arch-enemy Abu Sufyan.
+Mu'awiya I replied that he was better suited for the caliphate because of his age, governing experience, and superior military strength, thus implying that these qualities were more important than religious precedence.
+Jafri comments that Mu'awiya I's response made explicit the separation of politics and religion, which later became a tenet of Sunni Islam.
 In contrast, Shia Islam vested all authority in the household of Muhammad.